radixdlt/radix-dapp-toolkit/packages/dapp-toolkit/README.md

 A challenge is a random 32 bytes hex encoded string that looks something like: `4ccb0555d6b4faad0d7f5ed40bf4e4f0665c8ba35929c638e232e09775d0fa0e`

+If you're using JS for your backend you can use `generateRolaChallenge` function from Radix dApp Toolkit which will generate valid ROLA challenge for you.

 **Why do we need a challenge?**

 The challenge plays an important role in the authentication flow, namely preventing replay attacks from bad actors.
 The challenge ensures that an authentication request payload sent from the client can only be used once.
 After a challenge is claimed by a request, the subsequent requests can no longer be resolved successfully with the same payload.
 As a security best practice, a stored challenge should have a short expiration time.
 In this case, just enough time for a user to interact with the wallet.